mmenegoz/climate_HMA_course/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/mmenegoz/climate_HMA_course/HEAD)

-If you want to run the script on your own machine, you can download the github repository, and use the script *ipynb (or *py if you preefer).
+If you want to run the script on your own machine, you can download the github repository, and use the script *ipynb (or *py if you prefer).

 Then, you can download the data available at: